Heat, work, and fluctuations in a driven quantum resonator: Driven resonator

 \section{Driven resonator}

 The Hamiltonian of the driven resonator reads

 where the time-dependence enters through the resonator frequency, which is modulated in time.
 This particular form of the Hamiltonian assumes that both the kinetic and potential energy are changed in time.
 For example, for an $LC$-resonator, both the inductance and the capacitance would be modulated.
 As such, our setup differs from the common one, where only the potential energy is modulated to change the frequency~\cite{Deffner:2008, Deffner:2010,Denzler:2018,Vasquez2018}.
-However, as we will see, our Hamiltonian allows us to control the temperature of the resonator by modulating its frequency.
+Importantly, our Hamiltonian enables a direct mapping between frequency modulation and temperature changes of the oscillator, cf.~Eq.~(\ref{eq:Wtemp}).
+This property is not generic to driven oscillators, and it provides a transparent thermodynamic interpretation of the drive as an efficient way of controlling the temperature, which we exploit in this work.

 The resonator is weakly coupled to a thermal reservoir at the temperature $T_e$, such that its density matrix evolves according to the Lindblad master equation

 where $\gamma$ is the strength of the coupling to the environment, and we have introduced the dissipator